Providence knocks off No. 12 Villanova 58-54 - WHIZ News

 The Wildcats missed 21 of 24 3s when Jeremiah Robinson-Earl hit one that brought the Wildcats to 46-44 with 3:51 left and sent the crowd into a frenzy.
 The Friars hung tight, and overcame Nate Watson’s fifth foul, to keep the lead.
 Villanova coach Jay Wright twirled around and covered his face when Justin Moore was whistled for a foul, but Maliek White missed two free throws and Robinson-Earl dunked on the other end to keep it a two-point deficit.

-Pipkins buried a jumper to again stretch the lead and coach Ed Cooley’s team now has the most wins over ranked teams since the 1986-87 and 1990-91 teams also had five.
+Pipkins buried a jumper to again stretch the lead and Cooley’s team now has the most wins over ranked teams since the 1986-87 and 1990-91 teams also had five.

+“We’re just trying to win as many games as we can to be in that conversation to be an at-large team if we’re not fortunate enough to win the Big East Tournament,” Cooley said.

+NCAA Tournament bracket master Joe Lunardi did have Providence as one of his “last four in” teams in his latest predicted field.
+Wright, winner of two national championships, certainly saw enough to convince him the Friars are tourney bound.

 The Friars only had to play average basketball to take a 30-18 lead into halftime.
 Pipkins hit three 3s and Providence shot 44 percent overall from the floor.
 The Friars also outscored Villanova 16-3 over the final 8 minutes.